Aston Ring Bridleway

 - Turn right and follow the road and cross the Upper Horse Bridge.
 The former swing bridge was replaced in 2010 with an arched structure which allows access for boats to the sluices which you can see to the right The new bridge is wider with a non slip surface and is more inviting for horses.
 If you prefer to lead your horse over, there is a mounting block either side.
 Continue past Dutton Locks and the former lock cottages.
 You may see canal boats passing though and there is also a picnic area here.
 Follow the riverbank which has been surfaced in gravel and cross the Lower Horse Bridge over the old course of the Weaver to a gate.
 Again mounting blocks have been provided either side as some horses find this wooden bridge spooky.

 - Continue along the riverbank through several gates through Woodland Trust Land where there may be cattle.
 Pass under Dutton Viaduct to a gate at Pickering’s Cut Cottages.
-Take care along this section as there are rabbit holes.
+Take care along this section as there are badger holes.
+A permissive diversion was put in place in 2016 which allows riders to by-pass the worst holes.
 Please walk past the cottages to the next gate.
 Keep to the riverbank until you reach another gate.

 - In the next field you bear right and cross diagonally towards a gate at the wood at the base of the escarpment.
 Take care across here as there may be mole hills and cattle